jpverkamp/blog/content/programming/2013/2013-12-21-rock-paper-scissors.md

       (and (eq? p1 'paper)    (eq? p2 'rock))))
 ```

-Now we want a {{< wikipedia "REPL" >}}--a read, eval, print loop.
+Now we want a [[wiki:REPL]]()--a read, eval, print loop.
 Basically, we want to `read` in input from the user, `eval`uate it as either a play or a special `quit` command, print out the results, and then loop back (unless we're told to `quit`.)
 Sounds straight forward enough:

 ```scheme
 ; Play a game of rock/paper/scissors against a given opponent